Fresno State offers nationally recognized residencies in partnership with school districts

 Madera Teacher Residency Program (MTRP)

-Credential: Multiple Subject with a Bilingual Authorization in Spanish
+Credentials: Multiple Subject (with an optional Bilingual Authorization in Spanish)

 Acceptance to the residency is required for admission to the credential program.
 Please